Esa Saario: Books

-Saario has written two books about the dialect of Nummi.
+Saario wrote two books about the dialect of Nummi.
 In addition to telling about the Nummi dialect, the first book also tells about the poets and songwriters of the past in Nummi.
 The first book is called Nummilaist kiälentampaamist.
 Saario's second book, Sana on jalkava -se menee pian ja pitkält, is a dictionary between words that are only used in Nummi dialect and words in standard Finnish language.
-A short booklet has also been written by Saario to add more words to the second book.
+A short booklet was also written by Saario to add more words to the second book.
 The booklet is called Ei lisä pahitteeks ol, paitti velas ja selkään saamises.

-The books are published by Esa Saario and Nummi-Seura, the Association of Nummi Local Area.
+The books were published by Esa Saario and Nummi-Seura, the Association of Nummi Local Area.